straysheep-dev/straysheep-dev.github.io/docs/blog/posts/wazuh-tailscale.md

 !!! info "**Logging Configs**"

     - sysmon config.xml: You can start with the recommended config.xml file and do well.
 Over time you may want to start tailoring your own.
-    - audtid.rules: Make sure every rule has a `key` value, the SocFortress decoder and rules will let you search in Wazuh based on the full_log as well as the auditd key
+    - auditd.rules: Make sure every rule has a `key` value, the SocFortress decoder and rules will let you search in Wazuh based on the full_log as well as the auditd key

 !!! info "**wazuh-manager ossec.conf**"